platanus-hack/platanus-hack-25-team-40/supabase/functions/README.md

 ### analyze-record

-Analyzes medical records (PDFs, Audio recordings, or Text notes) using Claude AI (and Groq for audio transcription) to return structured data optimized for Chilean healthcare.
+Analyzes medical records (PDFs, Images, Audio recordings, or Text notes) using Claude AI (and Groq for audio transcription) to return structured data optimized for Chilean healthcare.

 **See:** [`analyze-record/README.md`](./analyze-record/README.md) for full documentation.